MicrosoftDocs/entra-docs/docs/external-id/customers/tutorial-native-authentication-android-self-service-password-reset.md

 ---
 title: Self-service password reset in Android app using native authentication
-description: Learn how to implement self-service password reset (SSPR) to my Android app using native authentication
+description: Learn how to implement self-service password reset (SSPR) to my Android app using native authentication.

 author: henrymbuguakiarie
 manager: mwongerapk